sybrew/the-seo-framework/readme.txt

 				* Breadcrumbs' cache isn't invalidated, because this doesn't change the current usage behavior.
 			3. Parent pages' breadcrumbs now output social image, when applicable.
 			4. The Blogpage-as-Homepage can now output a breadcrumb image, because you can now set an image in the homepage settings.
+		* Navigational tabs in on the SEO settings page now quickly fade, rather than "instantly" change.
+			* This subtly initiates a guided focus and hints you subconciously to what has changed.
+Yes, TSF invades your mind.
+		* When you use browser navigation (go back/forward), the navigational tabs are now corresponding to the previous selection.
+			* Yes, this is glitchy because browsers are slow, but it's not common for this to happen.
+			* No, this can't work on the new In-post tabs.
+Because WordPress resets all radio buttons on navigation.
 	* **Changed:**
 		* Redesigned In-Post SEO Settings layout.
 Thank you [Daniel](https://github.com/danielpost)!
 		* A source link is no longer generated on feed entries without content.